kayhyn/creepy-crawler/README.md

 to see some options.

-generally speaking you might just want to try `creepy-crawler crawl <website>`; unless you have access to a live server the `report` feature will not be of much use.
+you might just want to try `creepy-crawler crawl <website>` since unless you have access to a live server the `report` feature will not be of much use.